The accident victim has already lost a lot of blood.

 the blood in your veins

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'blood.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'blood.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Old English blōd; akin to Old High German bluot blood

 before the 12th century, in the meaning defined at sense 1a(1)

 : the red fluid that circulates in the heart, arteries, capillaries, and veins of a vertebrate animal and that brings nourishment and oxygen to and carries away waste products from all parts of the body